 The artists and repertoire of the Opry define American country music.
 The cast members past and present represent the stars, superstars and legends of the genre.
 Being made a member of the Grand Ole Opry is being a member of the country music elite.

 The traditions of the Grand Ole Opry extended to instrumentation.
 The use of drums and electric instruments was discouraged.
 Purists believed in the traditional use of string bass for the rhythm section.
 Electric instruments and amplifiers were regarded as the province of rock’n’roll.
-It was these restrictions that reportedly kept Bob Wills from being invited into the Opry.
-For popular artists like Waylon Jennings, the restrictions were old fashioned, unreasonable and didn’t reflect the changing tastes of country music fans.
+These restrictions reportedly kept Bob Wills from being invited into the Opry.
+For popular artists like Waylon Jennings, the restrictions were old-fashioned, unreasonable and didn’t reflect the changing tastes of country music fans.
 They prevented new music from entering the hallowed halls.
 Restrictions were slowly eliminated.
 Not everyone was happy about the gradual changes but the long-term viability of the institution as a profitable enterprise required adjustments.

-Management has been fastidious about enforcement of its name trademark.
+Management has been fastidious about the enforcement of its name trademark.
 The Opry sued a small, now-defunct Nashville record label calling itself Opry Records.
 They ultimately lost the case.
 The record company’s attorneys successfully argued that WSM’s management did own the rights to the words: “Grand Ole Opry”, but only in that order and combination.
 They could not, however, own the word ‘Opry’ in isolation any more than they could own ‘Grand’ or ‘Ole’.
 This ruling opened the door to other small-time country music shows to brand themselves as ‘Opry’.
-Examples include: the Bell Witch Opry; Carolina Opry; Ozark Opry, Current River Opry, Kentucky Opry, etc.
+Examples include the Bell Witch Opry, Carolina Opry, Ozark Opry, Current River Opry, Kentucky Opry, etc.